Detroit Police Scanner: Still in the Clear While Metro Detroit Goes Dark

 Coalition for Police Transparency and Accountability (CPTA)

 CPTA has documented use-of-force incidents and police misconduct across Detroit.
 In October 2025, Detroit City Council passed an ordinance requiring police to release critical incident videos within 30 days.
-CPTA pushed for a 7-day requirement and continues pressing for stronger standards.
+CPTA pushed for a 7-day requirement and called the final version too weak; the police union sued in November 2025 to block it.

 Metro Detroit News